rdrapeau/Wisdom-of-Multiple-Guesses-Scripts/README.md

 ### {experiment label}_{users}.csv

 Thie file contains the data relating to the user.
 Namely, the user id and the score the user finished the experiment with.
 For more details about the scoring functions used, please see the paper.

+## Running Instructions

+Run `python generate_figures.py` to generate the figures in the paper.

+Please use Python 2.7.6 and matplotlib version 1.3.1 or higher.